mixpanel/docs/docs/Platform/Advanced/Other-Advanced-Features.md

 Connect Mixpanel to your Slack workspace to help share reports with your colleagues faster.
 You can (1) set up an alert to send a message to a Slack channel, (2) set up a Board Digest to send a message to a Slack channel, or (3) share previews of any Mixpanel report in Slack.

-To send an alert to a Slack Channel, see [Custom Alerts](https://help.mixpanel.com/hc/en-us/articles/360028142571)To send a digest to a Slack Channel, see [Advanced Board Functionality - Digests](https://help.mixpanel.com/hc/en-us/articles/4409850288276#board-digests)
+To send an alert to a Slack Channel, see [Custom Alerts](https://help.mixpanel.com/hc/en-us/articles/360028142571).
+To send a digest to a Slack Channel, see [Advanced Board Functionality - Digests](https://help.mixpanel.com/hc/en-us/articles/4409850288276#board-digests).

 The Mixpanel application for Slack will also automatically unfurl a preview of any Mixpanel link, including chart images for certain reports, making it easy for anyone in your Slack workspace to learn from your Mixpanel analyses.